tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 one of its steps.
 Without this feature, users cannot bring their own containers into the pipeline.
 This blocks following use cases:

-*   User already had a docker image and want to run the image as one of the steps in a TFX pipeline.
+*   User already has a docker image and wants to run the image as one of the steps in a TFX pipeline.
-*   User wants to use non-python code like R as one of the steps in a TFX pipeline.
+*   User wants to use non-Python code (R, for example) as one of the steps in a TFX pipeline.
-*   User wants to have an isolated python environment for their component code.
+*   User wants to have an isolated Python environment for their component code.

 This RFC is a follow-up design for
 [Container-based Component RFC](https://github.com/tensorflow/community/pull/146).
 This design defines how to execute the container spec as part of a TFX pipeline.
-The execution may occurs in local docker or in a remote kubernetes cluster.
+The execution may occurs in local Docker container or in a remote Kubernetes cluster.

 ### Existing solutions